For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

-Accidents can happen in the construction site that result in the bodily injuries or property damage of third parties and employees.
+Accidents can happen on the construction site that results in bodily injuries or property damage to third parties and employees.
 Materials and equipment can also get lost or damaged.

 Here’s a table that shows the cost of insurance policies that most general contractors purchase.